Family Fun - Spring / Summer

 A fad that has serious legs, escape rooms have quickly become a favourite for code-breaking Winnipeggers.
 Companies like Enigma Escapes, The Real Escape and Codebreakers invite groups of all sizes and ages to navigate their way through themed puzzles, codes and clues to reach freedom.

-If it’s time to bounce, Sky Zone Indoor Trampoline Park and Flying Squirrel Sports let your kids jump around for hours (and get some exercise in the most fun way possible).
+If it’s time to bounce, Flying Squirrel Sports let your kids jump around for hours (and get some exercise in the most fun way possible).
 If you have a large group to entertain, might we recommend trampoline dodgeball?